Searching for Electromagnetic Counterpart Candidates to GW231123: Results

 \section{Results}

 Applying the procedure described in Section~\ref{sec:method}, we find six AGN flares that could potentially be associated with GW231123.
+Based on the Gaussian process simulations, J140528.43+222333.2 reaches a significance level of 99.7\%, while the other five events exceed 99.9\%, relative to stochastic AGN variability.
 The key observational and derived properties of these potential counterparts are summarized in Table~\ref{tab:flares}, and their g- and r-band light curves are presented in Figure~\ref{fig:Lightcurves}.

 Although no spectroscopic observations were taken during the flares, we conduct a search for archival spectra in the Sloan Digital Sky Survey (SDSS) DR19\footnote{\url{https://www.sdss.org/dr19/}} \citep{sdsscollaborationNineteenthDataRelease2025} and the Dark Energy Spectroscopic Instrument (DESI) DR1\footnote{\url{https://data.desi.lbl.gov/doc/releases/dr1/}} \citep{desicollaborationDataRelease12025}.
 This effort yields pre-flare spectra for three of the six candidates (see Appendix~ \ref{appendix:spectrum}).
-We fit these spectra using PyQSOFit \citep{guoPyQSOFitPythonCode2018} to measure their broad-line properties.
-From the $H_{\beta}$ line profile, we derive virial SMBH masses based on relation from \citet{hoREVISEDCALIBRATIONVIRIAL2015}.
+In addition, we obtain a new spectrum for J203336.84-275303.9 with the Robert Stobie Spectrograph \citep[RSS,][]{2003SPIE.4841.1463B} on the South African Large Telescope \citep[SALT,][]{2006SPIE.6267E..0ZB}, with an exposure time of 1200s.
+We fit all available spectra using PyQSOFit \citep{guoPyQSOFitPythonCode2018} to measure their broad-line properties.
+For most sources, we derive virial SMBH masses from the $H_\beta$ line profile based on the relation from \citet{hoREVISEDCALIBRATIONVIRIAL2015}.
+For J203336.84-275303.9, which does not show a clearly detectable $H_\beta$ line, we instead estimate the SMBH mass using the broad $H_\alpha$ emission line based on the relation from \citet{shenCOMPARINGSINGLEEPOCHVIRIAL2012}.
 These SMBH masses are also reported in Table~\ref{tab:flares}.